 All those who are eligible for the HSR DARTS program are also eligible for the Taxi Scrip program.
 This includes individuals with disabilities, and those who are unable to access regular transit service.
 Eligibility is considered on a case-by-case basis.

-To apply for this service, complete the application form found online and submit it by mail, fax, or email.
+To apply for this service, complete the application form found online and submit it by mail to:

 Registered passengers can purchase Taxi Scrip coupon books from the HSR Customer Service Centre (36 Hunter St E), any Municipal Service Centre, via mail, or over the phone.